-- "Repository" is the unit CVS uses for managing projects.
-For example, "xworkplace", "warpin", and "xwphelpers" are three repositories on the Netlabs CVS server.
-Repositories are mirrored locally in a subdirectory of your CVS root directory, if you followed the above setup. - Repositories are usually equivalent to projects.
+- Repositories are usually equivalent to projects.
 However, repositories are just a directory on the server and can be created in any way.
 For example, we created the "xwphelpers" repository for code that is shared between XWorkplace and WarpIN. - "Checkout": "Checking out" code means that you retrieve (or update) a local copy of files in a repository.
-You can check out an entire repository or single files from it. - To check out code, use the "cvs checkout" command.
+You can check out an entire repository or single files from it.</di> - To check out code, use the "cvs checkout" command.
 Details follow in the next section. - "Commit": If you have write access to the CVS server (which requires that you have been given a user name and password by the Netlabs admin, Adrian Gschwend), you can change the repository by "committing" your local copy back onto the server.
-Once the code has been committed, all other developers can check it out again and will have the updates. - To commit code to the server, use the "cvs commit" command.
+Once the code has been committed, all other developers can check it out again and will have the updates.</di> - To commit code to the server, use the "cvs commit" command.
 See the CVS reference for details.
 Again, this requires that you have been granted write access by the server administrator. - Usually, with most projects, only a limited number of people have write access to the server, for obvious reasons.
 But this is a "project policy" issue and not a CVS restriction. - "Merge": This can happen if you have checked out your local copy of a repository already and do another "checkout" later.